 Sky Princess is the 4th Royal-class ship with the cruise line and is the 2nd ship to sail under this name in Princess Cruise Line’s history.
 The 145,281 ton ship is 1,080 feet long and has a double capacity of 3,660 passengers.

 Majestic Princess (2017)

 Majestic Princess debuted as the third Royal Class ship in 2017.
-The 143,000 ton ship is 1 foot longer than Royal Princess at 1,083 feet.
-With a capacity of 3,560 the ship currently offers itineraries in the Pacific and finds port in Sydney, Hong Kong, and Shanghai.
+The 143,000 ton ship is one foot longer than Royal Princess at 1,083 feet.
+The cruise ship was originally built to sail around China but now sails to Alaska in the summer and from Australia during the winter months.